iamwhil/au/README.md

 I've tried to address the assignments as clearly as possible and utilize clean coding practices.

 <h2>CPT 200</h2>
 CPT 200 is the introduction to programmin in Python.
+It covers:

+* Chapter 1
+* Chapter 1
+* Chapter 1
+* Chapter 1
+* Chapter 1
+* Chapter 1
+* Chapter 1
+* Chapter 1
+* Exception Handling
+* File I/O

+There is no real lecture or commentary by the current professor, and the majority of the content is covered by the reading.

 Overall I think the set of assignements 1 - 5 was a decent exercise.
 It covered things and incorporated new ideas fairly well as the reading progressed.
 However, it did omit quite a bit.